 Average Social Security Payment

-According to the Social Security Administration, the average estimated monthly Social Security payment in 2021 after the 1.3 percent cost-of-living (COLA) increase is*:
+According to the Social Security Administration (SSA), the average estimated monthly Social Security payment in 2022 after the 5.9 percent cost-of-living (COLA) increase is*:

 Maximum Social Security Payment

-Pro Tip: You can boost your Social Security benefit.
-AARP notes if you wait longer than your full retirement age to claim Social Security, you can earn delayed retirement credits to increase your eventual benefit by two-thirds of one percent for every month you wait.
+Pro Tip: AARP notes if you wait longer than your full retirement age to claim Social Security, you can earn delayed retirement credits to increase your eventual benefit by two-thirds of one percent for every month you wait.

 Ways to Estimate Your Social Security Benefit for Retirement